 - Small Businesses.
 Information on the management, planning, finance and legal aspects of starting a small business, as well as information on industry and market analysis.

 - Public documents.
 Public documents received on deposit from the federal government, including publications from the Executive Branch, the Supreme Court, the Congress, the Patent and Trademark Office, and numerous independent agencies.

 The Information and Reference Department staff offer professional, expert assistance to all customers having questions, from simple fact checking to in-depth research.
-Although the primary service point is the 2nd floor central desk, “Roving reference” staff are also available on the 3rd floor to help customers locate material and use Library resources.
+Although the primary service point is the 2nd floor central desk, “Roving reference” staff are also available on the 1st, 2nd, and 3rd floor to help customers locate material and use Library resources.
 Staff in the “Remote Reference Center” handle phone calls and emails.
 Passport application are also accepted in the Department, please see our Passport site for more details about this service.